GoalProfit/gp-docs/README.md

 * transformation and cleanup to fit the needs of the business model - transform.

 ## Accessing GoalProfit platform

+### Users and Role Model Administration

+Users in the system can be created both locally and imported through external authorization systems.
+The system supports integration with MIRACL, Active Directory.
+Passwords and roles of external users are managed in an external system.

 ## Key Features & Functional description
 ### Administration panel